Skip to Main Content

 Tips and advice for students for successful studying both online and face to face

-What is classroom capture?
+What is learning capture?

 When and how to use these recordings

 You should be attending all your taught sessions.
 Attending your taught sessions and engaging in the activities and discussions will deepen your understanding of your subject.
-These classroom recordings are not a replacement for lectures and should not be seen as such.
+These recordings are not a replacement for lectures and should not be seen as such.

 • Add to notes